 Mr Topcoat Flat & Premium Top Coat Flat

+This is my current go-to varnish: Premium Top Coat Flat from Mr Hobby, yet another Japanese scale modelling slash Gunpla company.
 Very expensive, as these tiny cans hold only 88 ml of varnish and are about 8 Euros/pounds/dollars, but also very consistent and smooth.
 One of the best matt varnishes for painting miniatures.
 Applies easily, and even if you accidentally apply too much, the varnish dries out clear.
 The degree of mattness is very pleasant, it removes the shine without making metallic colours too flat.
-I found the Premium version to be a nuance more matt.
-Therefore, Premium Flat became my go-to varnish, though it’s another 2 bucks more.
+There is a non-premium version of this varnish, which is a nuance less matt (but still on the same level as say AK Interactive and Anti-Shine by The Army Painter), which costs 2 Euros less per can.
+I like to use it on models with a lot of metallic details, like my Silver Skulls with their bare steel power armour.

 PS: Mr Hobby also has a product called Mr Super Clear.
 It contains solvents and is not suitable for miniature paints that are usually acrylic-based, so avoid it.

 Where to buy: Mr Hobby is a Japanese scale modelling brand and therefore a bit harder to find.
-I usually get mine on ebay, but you can also check Amazon:
+I usually get mine from German hobby shop PK-Pro, but you also check Amazon and ebay:

 *These are affiliate links from our partner stores.
 Using these links supports Tale of Painters at no extra cost to you at all and is a little thank you if you enjoyed this article 🙂